 With that in mind, below is a list of 25 age-appropriate skills that will help your child feel more confident in preschool.
 The list includes activities to build skills in all areas, including fine motor skills, self-help, visual motor skills and social/emotional skills.

 Having practiced some of these at home, your child will feel more confident in their new preschool environment.

 Children can start practicing these skills anywhere from age 2-4.
 The list below is organized in a way that breaks each skill down from very easy to more advanced in skill level.
 And don't worry—these are basic activities that won't require any Pinterest-worthy-craftiness.
 You can practice them all in the comfort of your own home with little to no materials.

-My hope is that you and your little one can practice these skills in a pressure free, natural environment that is fun for the both of you.
+My hope is that you and your little one can practice these skills in a pressure-free, natural environment that is fun for both of you.
 If your child has a hard time with any of these activities, let them know it's okay and pick something else that might be closer to their interest level.

 It is just preschool, after all!